Even good things must come to an end.

 In the morning, cold and dewy, we hiked down to a bakery to buy croissants and butter for breakfast, then turned the car North for the last leg of our journey home.

-As a surprise for Jake and Eli, we planned to stop for swimming and waterslides at the Krapinske Toplice Therme.
-I forgot my bathing suit, so had to buy a new one from a little Croatian saleslady who kept telling me to “try it on!” in Russian.
+As a surprise for Jake and Eli, we stopped for swimming and waterslides at the Krapinske Toplice Therme.
+I forgot my bathing suit so had to buy one from a little Croatian saleslady who kept telling me to “try it on!” in Russian.
 Glad I knew that she was yelling something nice to me, otherwise I might have been worried and run away.
 I didn’t try it on, though.
 It was pretty cold outside and her stall didn’t really have walls, and anyway, it’s hard to be critical of a 15 Euro suit.

 No pictures again because I don’t take my camera swimming, but we spent the afternoon bathing in warm water, alternating between cold sunlight outside and the woody scent of cedar ceilings inside.
 Jake and Eli loved the slides and the wave pool, and I loved that I could float around with Mike in the bubbles.
 Thermes are my favorite part of Europe, hands down.
 I could do this every weekend!